The white sketchers, “jorts,” and dad jokes are just around the corner.

-Gone are the days where you could stop by your parent’s house for a hot, free meal for a while.
+Gone are the days when you could stop by your parent’s house for a hot, free meal for a while.

-Make sure your relationships are paused in a good spot so that you can focus entirely on your baby – your friends and family will understand.
+Make sure your relationships are paused in a good spot to focus entirely on your baby – your friends and family will understand.

 You may not think it right now, but your baby’s birth is just around the corner!
 It doesn’t creep up; it hurtles toward you like a steam train.
-Do the things on this page before your baby’s birth, and you will be in a better, more organized place!
+So do the things on this page before your baby’s birth, and you will be in a better, more organized place!

-There are a few additional things you can do, like prepare a hospital bag for you, and for mom if she needs help.
+You can do a few additional things, like prepare a hospital bag for you and mom if she needs help.